secretstartups/handbook/blog/release-posts/index.html.md

 ### Removals

 _To be added by Product Managers or Engineering Managers and merged by either.
-Removals should be added to the release post at least 2 cycles prior to actual release and repeated in subsequent release posts as appropriate till complete._
+Removals should be added to the release post at least 2 cycles prior to the actual release when feature is removed, and repeated in subsequent release posts as appropriate till complete._

 Describe the features that are being removed in the upcoming release.
 Removals should be planned.
 If possible, set up a [deprecation](#deprecation) notice at least one minor release before removing a feature.